NaitLee/xon-cn-ext/README.en-US.md

 Implementation of the pack have considered portability.
 Thus, it's possible to mix & redistribute it with Xonotic, share it with friends; or put to a portable storage and play anywhere anytime.

 To increase priority of this pack, filename of which starts with `~`.
-When DarkPlaces engine query files, packs are sorted by name, later ones take more priority.
+When DarkPlaces engine queries files, packs are sorted by name, later ones take more priority.
+The released packs have filenames starting with `z`, which already takes higher precedence than the original data file’s `x`, thus no need to rename (anymore).

 This pack directly overrides vanilla game assets under engine mechanism.
 Most of the assets are *functional*, i.e. they affects the gameplay.
 Tested in Xonotic 0.8.5 and [latest git version](https://gitlab.com/xonotic/xonotic/-/wikis/Repository_Access) (Dec.
 14, 2022), behaving well.
 If affected assets are updated in later time, this pack will invalidate them, and conflict may occur if things go severe.
-(But no problem at the moment, as large-scale changes won’t take place in this period.)
+(But no problem at the moment, expecting no large-scale changes at the moment.)

 All files here are plain text files.
 If you’ve found something inappropriate, don’t hesitate to open it and correct.
 Indeed, Simp. / Trad. translations in other branches are converted from Traditional Characters (in `main`) with OpenCC.
 Phrase habit is of Simplified Chinese.
 Something wrong?
 Better translation in your mind?
 Discuss it here!

-Currently there will be performance problem when gaming in CJK language, because font-rendering of upstream DarkPlaces engine is unfriendly to that.
+Currently there is a notable performance problem when gaming in CJK language, because font-rendering of upstream DarkPlaces engine is unfriendly to that.
 Learn more & track the bug [here](https://github.com/DarkPlacesEngine/darkplaces/issues/49).

 ## License